erdaltsksn/erdaltaskesen-com/README.md

 - `"autoprefixer":` Add vendor prefixes to CSS rules using `Can I Use`.
 - `"cleancss":` Optimize and minimize CSS.
 - `"build":` Combination of the four commands above.
-- `"build-dev":` Build the site and run a webserver.
-- `"build-prod":` Build the static website.

 ## Getting Help